Strength is

 Discover the work →

-Audience Adult Australian men in the middle layer
+Audience Adult Australian men.

 The problem